sabrinajulian/sabrinajulian.github.io/README.md

 ## Getting started

-Copy the theme files to your website directory.

-To run the theme locally, navigate to the theme directory in your terminal and run `bundle install` to install the theme's dependencies.
-Then run `jekyll serve` to start the Jekyll server.
+To run the theme locally navigate to the theme directory (no spaces are allowed in the directory) in your terminal and run
+- `gem install bundler:1.17.3`
+- `gem install jekyll`
+- `sudo dnf install -y gcc ruby ruby-devel zlib-devel @development-tools rpm-build redhat-rpm-config`
+- `bundle install --path vendor/bundle`

+Then run `bundle exec jekyll serve` to start the Jekyll server.

 ---